When does an animal need a blood transfusion?

 Blood transfusion and blood groups

-Dogs and cats have different blood groups too, which – just like in humans – are not all compatible with one another.
+Dogs have different blood groups too, which – just like in humans – are not all compatible with one another.
 There are rapid tests for determining the blood group.
 If the wrong blood groups are combined, there can be severe and sometimes fatal reactions because the recipient’s immune system reacts to the foreign blood.
 Fortunately, this is rather rare in dogs; most blood groups harmonise sufficiently with one another.
 By contrast, determining the blood group and choosing an appropriate donor animal are more important in cats.

 By the way: in an emergency a cat can also be given dog blood as a once-off.
 Compared with red blood cells of the same animal species, which survive up to 30 days, survival is only about 4 days with such transfusions.
 However, this can be life-saving in an individual case, until enough matching cat blood is available.